 - 2.1 Multitask While Watching Videos Using Picture-in-Picture

 - 3. Vidyard Video Platform Hacks

-- 3.1 Record PowerPoint, Excel, and PDFs with the Vidyard Desktop App
+- 3.1 Record PowerPoint, Excel, PDFs, and More with the Vidyard Desktop App

 - 3.2 Switch Up Your Background Using Zoom